dappnode/DAppNodeDocs/docs/install.md

 Now you can connect to your DAppNode by downloading the .ovpn file that you will be able to download from the link / QR show at the end of the installation by double click in it to open it with a compatible OpenVPN client.
 Here you have the [recommended ones and connection instructions](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

-⚠️ Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
-UPnP should have opened them for you if your router has UPnP enabled, if not you will have to open them manually ⚠️
+:warning: Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
+UPnP should have opened them for you if your router has UPnP enabled, if not you will have to open them manually :warning:

-## Installation via installer
+## Installation via installer script

-### WARNING
+### :warning: WARNING

 This software is not meant to be run in a remote machine hosted by any remote provider.
-What DAppNode specifically wants to avoid is centralization of the machines that our digital lives rely on; nevertheless, we understand that before buying a dedicated machine to run your DAppNode you might want to test it and see how easy it is to use.
+What DAppNode specifically wants to avoid is centralization of the machines that our digital lives rely on.
+That said, we understand that before buying a dedicated machine to run your DAppNode you might want to test it and see how easy it is to use.

 Remember **_Your hardware, your coins, your privacy, your freedom._**